asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 ## Leadership Driven Metrics or Cross Team Metrics

 In contrast, a vast majority of metrics collected for use outside of the cross-functional team are the problematic ones.
-In some cases the organization wants to measure some things across the different cross-functional teams (which, by the way, is a very bad idea in itself).
+In some cases the organization wants to measure some things across the different cross-functional teams (which, by the way, is a bad idea in itself).
 These types of metrics put your organization at risk to unravel your agile practices and oppose agile principles.

 ### A Symptom of Command & Control

 The biggest problem that I see with these types of metrics is that they can be a tell-tale sign of an organization not ready to truly embrace agile software development.
 As organizations adopt agile practices, leadership accustomed to working in an environment where they tell development teams what to do, when to do it, and when the deadline is, start to fear that they are losing too much control.
 They cannot give ownership to the individual cross-function teams.
 So, instead they let them "play at agile" while continuing to operate as a command and control organization.
 One way to assert that control is to use metrics to continue to manage the team.
-They collect metrics to use so that they can tell the team to work longer hours, refactor less, "create less technical debt", write less automated tests, etc.
+They collect metrics to use so that they can tell the team to work longer hours, refactor less, "focus on new features", "create less technical debt", write less automated tests, etc.

 Even if your organization has embraced agile and doesn't suffer from these alarming problems, leadership-driven metrics are still an issue.